Clorpres Side Effects

 Generic Name: chlorthalidone / clonidine

 Note: This page contains information about the side effects of chlorthalidone / clonidine.
 Some of the dosage forms included on this document may not apply to the brand name Clorpres.

 Not all side effects for Clorpres may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to chlorthalidone / clonidine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking chlorthalidone / clonidine:Signs and symptoms of overdose
+You should check with your doctor immediately if any of these side effects occur when taking chlorthalidone / clonidine:Signs and symptoms of overdose

 - Difficulty in breathing